 Unfortunately, due to rules in the BCH network there is no way for our wallet or engineers to recover your funds, but your funds can be recovered with the help of a BCH miner.
 They use your information to create a transaction on your behalf and include it in a block that they find (for a fee).
-We have had success in the past utilizing BTC.com’s recovery service here: https://bch.btc.com/docs/help/bch_segwit_recovery *As of December 2018, BCH sent to a SegWit address is no longer recoverable by an individual wallet provider*
+We have had success in the past utilizing BTC.com’s recovery service here: https://bch.btc.com/docs/help/bch_segwit_recovery *This automated service is discontinued but we've heard from users that they've received recovery assistance by emailing firstname.lastname@example.org*

 They require three pieces of information in order to recover your funds.

 Bitcoin Cash transaction hash on Segwit address

 The wallet/exchange that sent the funds can provide this information

 This needs to be generated with your private seed.
 Follow these steps:

 Tap on the three dots to the right of the BTC wallet that holds the misplaced BCH

 Master Private Key

 Write down the private key phrase exactly